thdatcs/digital-pin/README.md

 # digital-pin
-Solution for securely entering PIN on mobile/web
+Solution for securely entering PIN on mobile/web.
+This solution is design to protect with ***end to end encryption PIN*** => It will be in compliance with ***PCI-DSS***

 ### Use Cases
-- Online PIN Delivery: Customer uses MB/IB to select/change PIN.
-This solution will replace PIN delivery via PIN mailer
+- Online PIN Delivery: Customer uses MB/IB to select/change PIN => It will replace PIN delivery via PIN mailer
 - PIN on Glass

 ### Transaction Flow